Mercenaries: Playground of Destruction: Reception

+In Japan, where the PlayStation 2 version was ported and published by Electronic Arts on April 28, 2005, Famitsu gave it a score of two nines, one eight, and one seven for a total of 33 out of 40.
+Xbox Nation gave the game a 9/10 and called it "the first game to truly capitalize on GTA's design paradigm, and perhaps even surpass it".
+GameSpy gave the Xbox version of the game a perfect 5-star rating and gave glowing praise to the game's worldbuilding, writing "I can't remember the last time I played a game in which I wondered whether something could be done, and nine times out of ten it actually could be" and gave specific praise to the variety of missions, the balance between strategy-based gameplay and open-world exploration, and the musical score, which GameSpy called "possibly the best score of any Xbox game ever made".
+GameSpy gave the PS2 a 4.5/5, saying the game has an inconsistent sound mix, sound design for gunfire that sounds "stock and repetitive", and is overall glitchier and easier to break than the Xbox version, but still considered it an essential PS2 purchase and one of the best games the console had seen at the point in time.

 Detroit Free Press gave the Xbox version all four stars and called it "a great diversion from everyday life".
-The Sydney Morning Herald gave the game four-and-a-half stars out of five and said "while it's not quite as epic as [Grand Theft Auto: San Andreas], the combat within Mercenaries is more focused and polished, thanks to tight controls, amazing graphics and clever physics".
-The Times gave it four stars out of five, saying "the visuals are first rate.
+The Sydney Morning Herald gave the game four-and-a-half stars out of five and said "while it's not quite as epic as Grand Theft Auto: San Andreas, the combat within Mercenaries is more focused and polished, thanks to tight controls, amazing graphics and clever physics".
+The Times gave it four stars out of five, saying that "the visuals are first rate.
 News footage sets the scene of the chaos, while short in-game cut-scenes intertwine seamlessly with the action".
 The New York Times gave it a similarly favorable review, saying "while most such games overlay this free-form world with rigidly structured missions, Mercenaries allows the player almost as much freedom in action as it does in travel".
-Maxim similarly gave it eight out of ten and said: "Missions full of vehicles to wrangle and people to off feel like a cross between 'Grand Theft Auto' and 'Metal Gear Solid' with a dash of 'Contra' thrown in for spice.
+Maxim similarly gave it eight out of ten and said: "Missions full of vehicles to wrangle and people to off feel like a cross between Grand Theft Auto and Metal Gear Solid with a dash of Contra thrown in for spice.
 Destroy everything and get paid; this is foreign policy at its finest".

+In a list of the Top 100 games on the PlayStation 2, IGN ranked the game at 49th place, while the game sits as the 84th best PlayStation 2 game according to Metacritic.
+The editing staff at Digital Dream Door voted it 23rd place on their "Top 100 Greatest Xbox Games" list.

 Mercenaries shipped 105,000 units for its launch in France alone.